Brain Aneurysm

 When to Seek Medical Attention

-- If someone you are with complains of a sudden, severe headache, loses consciousness, or experiences a seizure, promptly call 911 or your local emergency number.
+Seek immediate medical attention if you experience a sudden and extremely severe headache.
+If someone you are with complains of a sudden, severe headache, loses consciousness, or experiences a seizure, contact emergency services.

 Book an Appointment Today!